FeatureBaseDB/www/content/docs/query-language.md

 curl -X POST "http://127.0.0.1:10101/query?db=repository" -d 'ClearBit(frame="stargazer", repo_id=10, user_id=1)'
 ```

-Remove relationship between user_id=1 and repo_id=10  from the "stargazer" frame in the "repository" database.
+Remove relationship between user_id=1 and repo_id=10  from the "stargazer" frame in the "repository" index.

 A return value of {"results":[true]} indicates that the bit was toggled from 1 to 0.